japaric/rust-cross/README.md

 **NOTE** If you are using the nightly channel, every time you update your Rust install you'll have to install a new set of cross compiled standard crates.
 To do so, simply download a new tarball and use the `install.sh` script as before.
-AFAICT the script will also take core of removing the old set of crates.
+AFAICT the script will also take care of removing the old set of crates.

 ## Cross compiling with `rustc`